yiyezhuiqiu0108/RNN-E5-for-Text-Classification/README.md

-# RNN-E5-for-NLP-Classification
+# RNN-E5-for-Text-Classification
-The RNN for NLP Classification
+The RNN for Text Classification

 This file uses single-layer one-way RNN model and E5 Embedding model for NLP classification.